grasela/bikesquare/README.md

 * Users can posts bikes, add photos, add locations to their profiles as well as view locations.
 They can also leave reviews for users or ask public questions on the board.
 * Users whose bicycles are enquiried about can view "answer question" field which is otherwise not available , otherwise other users see that the question is pending answer from the owner

-* contact page sends email to the owner of the app
+* Contact page sends email to the owner of the app
-* the app accepts payments using Stripe , it obtaines and saves stripe_id
+* The app accepts payments using Stripe , it obtaines and saves stripe_id

 ## 11. Ruby Gems
 * Rspec